Air F1 (defunct)

 He started out funding himself with his own money, by selling his home and borrowing money from friends.
 He then attracted investors to keep his research going.
 After his drone company went bankrupt, Deli attracted an investment of $2.8 million (USD), all from Chinese venture capitalists and XPeng AeroHT was formed.
 Before XPeng AeroHT was formed, Deli's two previous and now defunct eVTOL companies were named GroundAero and Heitech Aeronautics & Astronautics.

-The Air F1 is a two passenger eVTOL hoverbike prototype and has been designed for a maximum altitude of 328 feet (100 meters).
+The Air F1 is a two passenger eVTOL hoverbike prototype and has been designed for a maximum altitude of 100 meters (328 feet).
+The multicopter hoverbike has an open cockpit with a small windshield in the front of the aircraft.
 The two passenger eVTOL multicopter was filmed and reported on several times on news websites in May and June of 2020.
 Zhoa says the two passenger eVTOL aircraft could change police aviation and rescue operations for the better, in Dongguan, in the south of China.

 Deli continued to create multiple eVTOL passenger concept designs and we have only have several cataloged, the XPeng AeroHT Skimmer, the XPeng AeroHT Cruiser and XPeng AeroHT Sport.